 Best Ways to Use Thawed Cheese

 Previously frozen cheese performs best when you grate, crumble, or melt it.
-Don’t use thawed cheese in dishes such as a Caprese salad or deli sandwich, which rely on the creamy texture of the fresh cheese.
+Don’t use thawed cheese in dishes such as a Caprese salad or a deli sandwich, which rely on the creamy texture of the fresh cheese.